-Te've heard it since childhood.
-We've heard it from parents, teachers, and friends: "You just have stick with it and try (work) harder."
-Success is more a combination of how hard we are willing to work or practice than the God-given talents we are born with.

-Hard work has clearly paid off for the most successful people.
+We've heard it since childhood.
+We've heard it from parents, teachers, and friends: "You just have stick to it and try (work) harder."
+Success is more a combination of how hard one is willing to work or practice than the God-given talents we are born with.
+"TALENT IS CHEAPER THAN TABLE SALT.
+WHAT SEPARATES THE TALENTED INDIVIDUAL FROM THE SUCCESSFUL ONE IS A LOT OF HARD WORK." - STEPHEN KING Hard work has clearly paid off for the most successful people.

-Take Bill Gates...
-As one of the richest men in the world, he evidently never slept, never changed clothes, never did anything but code and maneuver and strategize.
+Take Bill Gates-the richest man in the world, who evidently never slept, never changed clothes, never did anything but code and maneuver and strategize.
 For Bill Gates, it was the ability to have access to a computer and log 10,000 hours of programming time.
-Gates didn't seem like a shoein for success after dropping out of Harvard and starting a failed first business called Traf-O-Data with Microsoft co-founder Paul Allen.
-This early idea didn't work out, but Gates's later work did, creating the global empire that is Microsoft.
-In an industry filled with incredibly smart people - where smart was and is commonplace - he rose to the top by also working incredibly hard.
+Gates didn't seem like a shoe-in for success after dropping out of Harvard and starting a failed first business with Microsoft co-founder Paul Allen called TrafO-Data.
+While this early idea didn't work, Gates' later work did, creating the global empire that is Microsoft.
+In an industry filled with incredibly smart people-where smart was and is commonplace-he rose to the top by also working incredibly hard.
 For The Beatles, it was playing 1,200 one-hour live shows to smaller audiences that would prepare them for stadium concerts and super stardom.

-Or take sports...
+Or take sports.
 Tom Brady, quarterback for the New England Patriots, probably spends more time just watching film than the rest of us spend at work.
-In a sport filled with incredibly talented athletes - where incredible athletic talent is commonplace - he'll one day be in the Hall of Fame because he works incredibly hard.

-Today, Disney rakes in billions from merchandise, movies, and theme parks around the world, but Walt Disney himself had a bit of a rough start.
+In a sport filled with incredibly talented athletes-where incredible athletic talent is commonplace he'll one day be in the Hall of Fame because he works incredibly hard.
+"IT'S HARD TO BEAT A PERSON WHO NEVER GIVES UP." - BABE RUTH Walt Disney: Today Disney rakes in billions from merchandise, movies and theme parks around the world, but Walt Disney himself had a bit of a rough start.
 He was fired by a newspaper editor because "he lacked imagination and had no good ideas."
 After that, Disney started a number of businesses that didn't last too long and ended with bankruptcy and failure.
-He kept plugging along, (working harder) however, and eventually found a recipe for success that worked.
+He kept plugging along (working harder), however, and eventually found a recipe for success that worked.
+"THE TROUBLE WITH OPPORTUNITY IS THAT IT ALWAYS COMES DISGUISED AS HARD WORK." - ANONYMOUS

-While Ford is known today for its innovative assembly line and American-made cars, Henry Ford wasn't an instant success.
+Henry Ford: While Ford is today known for his innovative assembly line and American-made cars, he wasn't an instant success.
 In fact, his early businesses failed and left him broke five times before he founded the successful Ford Motor Company.

+"I'M A GREAT BELIEVER IN LUCK, AND I FIND THE HARDER I WORK THE MORE I HAVE OF IT."

+- THOMAS JEFFERSON

+continued on page 93

+JOHN TSCHOHL